VictoriaCook/ecommerce-backend/README.md

 To start the application, please complete the following steps:

 1. Run npm install
+2. Input your MySQL details into the .env.EXAMPLE file and remove .EXAMPLE from the file name
-2. Create database and seed data
+3. Create database and seed data
-3. Run npm start to start the application
+4. Run npm start to start the application
-4. Test API routes using Insomnia (or other API development platform of your choice)
+5. Test API routes using Insomnia (or other API development platform of your choice)

 ## Video walkthrough